 Air source heat pumps sit outside the home and use an internal ducting system much like other HVAC systems that provide hot or cool air inside.
-When switching from furnace systems to a heat pump, parts of the existing installation can often be used.
+When switching from an electric or gas furnace to a heat pump, parts of the existing installation can often be used.

-An air source heat pump also can provide hot water, but it’s important to note that it is a separate system.
-An air source hot water heat pump is not the same as a heating and cooling heat pump, so two systems are needed if both functions are wanted.
+An air-source heat pump also can provide hot water, but it’s important to note that it is a separate system.
+An air-source hot-water heat pump is not the same as a heating and cooling heat pump, so two systems are needed if buyers want both functions.
 They are very effective in mild and warm areas, but additional heating may be required where the temperature regularly drops below 25 degrees Fahrenheit.

-Like air source heat pumps, split-ductless systems (also called mini-splits) have a condenser unit outside paired with a wall-mounted air handler that’s basically a fan inside.
+Like air-source heat pumps, split-ductless systems (also called mini-splits) have a condenser unit outside paired with a wall-mounted air handler that has a fan inside similar to air conditioners.
 Usually the latter is fitted high up near the ceiling.
 A handheld remote control is used to change settings.

 The ducting that causes some heat loss in other systems isn’t necessary, so installation is generally more straightforward.
 The ductless feature makes it popular for house additions when a house has been extended and the owners don’t want to modify the current HVAC system.
 The amount of square footage it can condition depends on the unit used, and several units might be necessary to cover an entire house.

-Below about 6 feet deep the temperature underground remains constant, regardless of the season.
+The temperature underground remains constant below about 6 feet deep, regardless of the season.
 A geothermal heat pump takes advantage of this consistent warmth.
-Liquid-filled pipes—called a ‘loop’—are buried underground either horizontally or vertically.
+Liquid-filled pipes—called a “loop”—are buried underground either horizontally or vertically.
 They pick up the underground temperature that is then pumped around the house.

 When looking at the main benefits of the best heat pump systems, the main purpose usually is serving as an energy-efficient alternative to furnace and air conditioner combinations for a home.
 However, there are other areas where heat pumps can provide a cost-effective solution.
-Fitting a split-ductless heat pump to an extension may be less expensive and easier than stretching an existing HVAC beyond its intended specification.
+Fitting a split system to an extension may be less expensive and easier than stretching an existing HVAC beyond its intended specification.

-If you have the space, geothermal heat pumps are a great way to provide hot water.
-Small air source heat pumps also can provide effective heating for outdoor pools.
-Although they are less efficient in winter, it’s unlikely that a pool would be in use then anyway.
+If there is space, geothermal heat pumps are a great way to provide hot water.
+Small air-source heat pumps also can provide effective heating for outdoor pools.
+Although they are less efficient when it’s cold, it’s unlikely that an outdoor pool would be used then anyway.

-Whether comparing a heat pump with other HVAC or looking at a more modest installation, both the heating and cooling potential of single units or expanded systems will be important.
-The standard measurement unit of heat is the BTU (British Thermal Unit).
+Whether comparing a heat pump with other HVAC systems or looking at a more modest installation, both the heating and cooling potential of single units or expanded systems will be important.
+The standard measurement unit of heat is the BTU.
 The generally accepted standard is that for both comfortable warmth in winter and sufficient cool air in summer, a system should provide 20 BTUs per square foot per hour.

 A frequent consideration is whether a heat pump can be effectively combined with other heating, ventilation, and air conditioning systems.
-While a split-ductless heat pump is a good way to add heating and ventilation when your living space is expanded, you may need to ask the advice of an HVAC expert for a proper assessment of compatibility among systems.
+While a split-ductless heat pump is a good way to add heating and ventilation when a living space is expanded, the advice of an HVAC expert may be needed for a proper assessment of compatibility among systems.

 With home energy costs continually rising, any way to manage consumption and save money is helpful.
-Heat pump efficiency is rated in several ways, and it varies depending on the type.
+Heat pumps are typically more efficient than traditional HVAC and air conditioning combinations helping shoppers reduce their carbon footprint and save money.
+A heat pump’s actual heating efficiency is rated in several ways, and it varies depending on the type.
 With all systems, higher numbers are better, though the best heat pumps in terms of energy efficiency also tend to cost more.

-Most air source and split-ductless models provide two ratings.
-For heating, this is a Heating Seasonal Performance Factor (HSPF).
-There is a minimum Federal standard of 7.7 HSPF, but the American Council for an Energy-Efficient Economy (ACEEE) recommends 8.5 or greater.
+Most air-source and split-ductless models provide two ratings.
+For heating systems, this is a Heating Seasonal Performance Factor (HSPF).
+There is a minimum United States federal standard of 7.7 HSPF, but the American Council for an Energy-Efficient Economy (ACEEE) recommends 8.5 or greater.
 For cooling, the Seasonal Energy Efficiency Rating (SEER) is used.
 Again, the federal minimum is 14 SEER, though ACEEE recommends 15 or more.